Amanda Phillips de Lucas – Director

 Cheryl Knott – Assistant Director

 Cheryl KnottCheryl Knott is the Assistant Director for the Baltimore Neighborhood Indicators Alliance – Jacob France Institute.
-For nearly seventeen years, Cheryl has worked to ensure the accuracy, consistency, and reliability of BNIA’s community indicators that describe the quality of life for Baltimore City communities.
+Since 2007, Cheryl has worked to ensure the accuracy, consistency, and reliability of BNIA-JFI’s community indicators that describe the quality of life for Baltimore City communities.
 She coordinates with staff and external data-creating agencies to produce customized statistical and research reports and evaluations.

 Cheryl is a proponent of data democratization and has a strong interest in making data open and usable to the public, students, and other professionals.
 Consequently, she have created several open data portals to disseminate BNIA-JFI data, reports, and visualizations, and has coordinated with the City of Baltimore to disseminate data on the Open Baltimore portal (data.baltimorecity.gov).
 Some of her recent projects and initiatives include creating award-nominated data visualizations describing the intersections of housing affordability, housing voucher utilization, and demographics, describing longitudinal and spatial data trends for the Baltimore Community Change 2010-2020 Project, conducting spatial equity analyses of Capital Improvement Program (CIP) allocations for Baltimore City, and providing data services for the Choice Implementation Grant for Perkins Homes.

 In 2017, Cheryl was awarded the University of Baltimore Staff Award for Extraordinary Public Service to the University and Greater Community for her work on communicating data and information.
 She recently served two terms as the Data and Resources Subcommittee Chair for the Maryland State Geographic Information Committee (MSGIC) and is currently a Governor’s Appointee to the Maryland Council on Open Data.
 In her spare time, Cheryl is an Adjunct Instructor in the Geography and Environmental Systems department at UMBC where she teaches classes on GIS, cartography, and open data.
-She serves as co-organizer for MaptimeBmore and can be seen volunteering in her neighborhood of Remington on community building, cleaning, and greening activities.
+She also serves as co-editor for HUD’s Cityscape publication – Spatial Analysis and Methods (SpAM).

 Contact Cheryl Knott at (410) 837-4377 or e-mail at [email protected]